Slaymish/my-digital-garden/src/site/notes/COMP261/EEEN Design Exercise 1.md

 - G2G1G0
 - Only one bit changes at a time
 - Minimises risk of errors
+- *D FF's and MUXes might be easiest*

 ## System Integration and Testing (10%)
 - Ensure that every sub-system is working correctly *as* you construct them